jvalue/jayvee/rfc/0010-constraint-expressions/README.md

 }
 ```

 Alternatively, constraints can be defined inline with the caveat that they are not reusable elsewhere.
-Value then uses the type of the ValueType.
+Value then adheres to the type of the ValueType.
 ```
 valuetype GasFillLevel oftype number {
     constraints: [ value >= 0 and value <= 100 ];